 This is what I use to detox pets coming from kibble.
 I also use this as a prevention protocol for my own pets.
 I have over 16 years of experience with this and the results speak for themselves, my pets and many other are still on this.

 Your contribution is tax deductible.

 I thank you in advance.
 I'm unable to continue these important projects and help animals with cancer if it was not for your generous support.

 From the bottom of my heart

-All donors will receive my eBook
+All donation over $20 will receive my eBook

 This book is for anyone who is sitting on the fence and wanting to switch their dog or cat to a raw food diet yet are unsure how to do it.
 Maybe there is an element of fear or perhaps you are confused by the conflicting information online and in other books.
 Everything I describe in this book has been tested on my own pets, and many others, over the last 15 years.
 This is a beginner’s guide to raw feeding that will provide you with all the information you need to get started.
 In purchasing this book, you also gain personal access to me.
 In the forum section on my website I will answer any questions or concerns you may have.